Breast Cancer

 • Previous history of breast cancer

-• Late menopause - Women who menstruate for more than 40 years seem to be at particular risk.
+• Late menopause – women who menstruate for more than 40 years seem to be at particular risk

-• Postmenopausal age.
-Most breast cancers occur after age 50.
+• Postmenopausal age – most breast cancers occur after age 50

 • Being childless or having a first child after age 30.
+In contrast, having children at a younger age decreases risk.

 • Being tall